 First steps of treatment for spondylosis

-If these nonsurgical treatment options prove ineffective against chronic pain, your physician may suggest surgery as an alternative.
+If a full course of these nonsurgical treatment options prove ineffective against chronic pain, your doctor may suggest surgery as an alternative.
 Before you make a decision, be sure to investigate all spondylosis surgical options thoroughly, including those offered at Laser Spine Institute.

-At Laser Spine Institute, we offer several options for minimally invasive spine surgery that are safer and effective alternatives to traditional open back surgery^.
-As the leader in minimally invasive spine surgery, we boast a 96 patient satisfaction score^ for our minimally invasive procedures.
+At Laser Spine Institute, we offer a range of options for minimally invasive spine surgery that are a safer and effective alternative to traditional open back surgery.^ Contact our dedicated team today to learn more.